-This eye test isn’t available for consumers, it’s a research test right now, but it has a lot of merit and I like that it’s not invasive.
+This eye test isn’t available for consumers, it’s a research test right now, but it has a lot of merits and I like that it’s not invasive.
 No punctures needed!
 I suspect it will become an option for testing in years to come.
 Ophthalmologists always look into the eye using their special keratometer and other ‘microscope’ tools, and they can actually see the nerve fibers in there (without having to take a chunk of skin out you)!
 So this eye test might is a great way to check for small fiber neuropathy.
 Here’s a LINK to learn more.

 In addition to the specialty labs above that test for Small Fiber Neuropathy, there are tests here that I want to mention that could be important to your building the case to appeal to your insurance.

-At the end of the day, if you want IVIG, the best treatment in my humble opinion, then you will need to have some more lab tests in your back pocket to build the picture of inflammation and/or autoimmunity.
-More specifically, if you have an autoimmune disease such as “autoimmune encephalopathy” for example, your odds go up for qualifying for the IVIG.
+At the end of the day, if you want IVIg, the best treatment in my humble opinion, then you will need to have some more lab tests in your back pocket to build the picture of inflammation and/or autoimmunity.
+More specifically, if you have an autoimmune disease such as “autoimmune encephalopathy” for example, your odds go up for qualifying for the IVIg.

 In closing, many of you who suffer from mysterious symptoms may find help today, and hope.

 Having an actual name for what you have gives you peace of mind.
 I’m assuming that many of you with these mystifying symptoms have been misdiagnosed repeatedly.
 Perhaps your diagnosis has kept changing, but your symptoms remained the same.
-SFN is NOT just a skin sensory problem with plaguing neuropathy-like paresthesias.
+Small fiber neuropathy is NOT just a skin sensory problem with plaguing neuropathy-like paresthesias.
 If left untreated the small fibers of your organs become affected, making it a progressive condition.

 Related articles you may be interested in: